-Most recently amended by Board of Education: October 24, 2006
+Most recently amended by Board of Elementary and Secondary Education: October 24, 2006

 31.01: Authority, Scope and Purposes

-(1) 603 CMR 31.00 is promulgated pursuant to the authority of the Board of Education under M.G.L. c.
-69, §§ 1B and 1D.
+(1) 603 CMR 31.00 is promulgated pursuant to the authority of the Board of Elementary and Secondary Education under M.G.L. c.
+69, §§ 1B, 1D, and 1Q.

-(2) 603 CMR 31.00 establishes the criteria for the Certificate of Mastery and for the Certificate of Mastery with Distinction.
+(2) 603 CMR 31.00 establishes the criteria for the Certificate of Mastery, the Certificate of Mastery with Distinction, and the State Seal of Biliteracy.

 (3) The purposes of the Certificate of Mastery and the Certificate of Mastery with Distinction are to: